Introduction

 The city side of the flood wall is decorated with 24 murals that depict scenes from the city’s history.
 They were designed by Chicago artist Thomas Melvin and painted in 2005 with the help of local artists.

 The River Campus at Southeast Missouri State University opened in 2007 on the site of the former St. Vincent’s College and Seminary.
 The campus hosts a variety of arts programming throughout the year.
-Highlights include the Crisp Museum (518 S. Fountain St.; 573.651.2260), inside the Cultural Arts Center, which has exhibits on the broad swath of human and geologic history in the region.
+Highlights include the Crisp Museum (518 S. Fountain St.; 573.651.2260), inside the Cultural Arts Center (the building on the right if you’re facing the river), which has exhibits on the broad swath of human and geologic history in the region, plus student art exhibits.

 Check the schedule for the Show Me Center (1333 N. Sprigg St.; 573.651.2297), which hosts live performances throughout the year, including many top musicians, plus college basketball games.